glotzerlab/hoomd-rs/doc/src/examples.md

 The examples use the [Bevy] engine.
 If you get compile errors when building `bevy` crates, you may need to [install additional software].
 MacOS is the simplest platform to configure, as you only need XCode.
 On Linux, you will need to install a number of system packages depending on your distribution.
-You will need Visual Studio with some additional components for native windows builds (TODO: test).
-In WSL, you can try building for Linux in WSL, but be aware that there are many limitations in WSL's support for graphics.
-One guide recommends that you [cross compile for native Windows] in WSL (TODO: test).
+On Windows, you will need the *Microsoft C++ build tools*.

+> [!IMPORTANT]
+> You should build the interactive examples in the *native environment* for your
+> platform.
+Bevy claims support for WSL.
+One guide recommends that you instead
+> [cross compile for native Windows] in WSL.
+However, the *hoomd-rs* developers
+> were unable to successfully use either method (GPU errors in WSL, and compile
+> errors when cross-compiling `getrandom`). *See the browser application method
+> below for an alternative that does work in WSL*.

 > [!NOTE]
 > These additional software dependencies are *only* needed to build examples